mtxslv/guira/README.md

 # Welcome! 👋👋

 Guira is a Python Library for Robotic Simulation with CoppeliaSim (EDU 4.3.0).
+It works as an interface to CoppeliaSim's Remote API, simplifying the basic use of the simulator.

 # 🤔 What does this lib do? 🤔